-Cordage is a finer form of rope and can be made using a number of different kinds of plants.
+Cordage is a fine form of rope and can be made using a number of different kinds of plants.
 One of these is flax, a plant with many single, long, wide blades — which is what you want when looking for a plant to make cordage.
 Native Californians may have used cordage for a variety of reasons — to tie bundles of sticks together, to create a handle for a basket, to tie a baby into its cradle board, for bow strings or fishing nets.
 Can you think of other uses?

 What you will need to bring –